Do a Freelance Travel Writing Workshop in Bali

 - Airport pickup upon arrival in Denpasar

 - Help with yoga, surfing lessons and scooter rental

 - Potential university credit

 - Note that flights are not included!
 Sorry, but we couldn’t possibly tee up sweet deals with every airline and from every city in the world.

 - $2450 per person to cover accommodation, language classes, cooking school, writing workshops, airport pickup and co-working space membership.
 Once you’re in, a small deposit is needed to secure your spot, and full payment is due 90 days before the program starts.

 Upcoming Program Dates:

 - June 22 – July 19, 2020

-Successful applicants will be intelligent, open-minded creatives looking for some real-world journalism experience and to get a taste of Indonesia beyond its tourist vortex.
-The ability to work well in a group is essential.
+Successful applicants will be intelligent, open-minded creatives looking for some real-world journalism experience and to get a taste of Indonesia beyond its tourism vortex.
 Do note though that the course is just that: a course.
 You don’t need to already have a foot in the door of the media industry to apply, nor do you already need to be the best writer.
 All the skills you’ll need to start sculpting your words like a pro and getting published will be taught as part of the curriculum.
-In fact, many students often keep writing for Global Hobo on a freelance basis once the course is over.
+In fact, many students often keep writing for Global Hobo on a (paid) freelance basis once the course is over.